chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 $echo $HADOOP_CLASSPATH

 ## 2) Execute the localization program
-$hadoop jar mcls-all-7.jar imclroe.Main -i file:///home/ubuntu/simmap.jpg -o 18 -cl -t simmap.18.4 -rx 250 -ry 170 --delta 0.0001 --xi 0.05
+$hadoop jar mcls-all-7.jar imclroe.Main -i file:///home/ubuntu/simmap.jpg -o 18 -cl -t simmap.18.4 -rx 250 -ry 170 --samcldelta 0.0001 --samclxi 0.05
 -i is the route of map image
 -o is the resolution of the map
 If there is "-cl", it means this execution will use the cloud compute
 -t is TABLENAME
 -rx and -ry are not necessary, because the initial coordinate can be tuned via User Interface.
---delta is the parameter for the size of Similar Energy Region.
+--samcldelta is the parameter for the size of Similar Energy Region.
 This can be tuned via User Interface.
---xi is the sensitivity for detecting kidnapping situation
+--samclxi is the sensitivity for detecting kidnapping situation

 # Touble Shooting: